 When a man named Brian Stow was beaten by assailants in the poorly-lit parking lot at Dodger Stadium in Los Angeles in 2011, he sustained serious brain injuries and is now permanently disabled.
 The Los Angeles Dodgers were subsequently ordered to pay Mr. Stow $13.9 million.

-When someone is battered, mugged, assaulted, or injured by crime in some other way on a private property, the injury victim may file a premises liability claim against the property owner.
+When someone is battered, mugged, assaulted, or injured by crime in some other way on private property, the injury victim may file a premises liability claim against the property owner.

 If a victim’s injury was caused by a criminal, and even if a perpetrator is never taken into custody, a property owner may be held accountable for failing to take appropriate and reasonable security measures.